cloudmelon/ms25days-serverlesschallenge/README.md

-## Cloudmelon playbook Github repositories :
+## Playbook on Github by cloudmelon :

 Kubernetes Playbook :